Iran–Switzerland relations: History

-Former Iranian Prime Minister, Mohammad Mosaddegh obtained his Doctorate of Laws (doctorat en droit) at the University of Neuchâtel in Switzerland, 1911.

-As a child, Mohammad Reza Pahlavi, the Shah of Iran attended Institut Le Rosey, a Swiss boarding school, completing his studies there in 1935.

 1979 Revolution

 Switzerland becomes the "protecting power" of the United States in Iran after the Iranian Revolution of 1979.

 Since May 1980, the Swiss embassy in Tehran has been consistently relaying diplomatic communications between Iran and the United States.

 Iran–Iraq war

 Beginning in 1984, victims of the Iran–Iraq War received medical treatment in neutral Switzerland, while Swiss companies were doing multibillion-dollar business with Iraq at the same time.
 Cooperation on the national level to prevent natural catastrophes was initiated in 2006.

 Murder of Kazem Rajavi

 Ali Fallahian, an Iranian politician and cleric who served as a member of the 3rd Assembly of Experts of the IRI and as the Minister of Intelligence of Islamic Republic of Iran in cabinet of President Hashemi Rafsanjani was charged by a Swiss court with masterminding the assassination of Kazem Rajavi, a brother of Mujahedin-e Khalq leader Massoud Rajavi, near Geneva in broad daylight by several agents on April 24, 1990.